How To Choose a Bank for Your Small Business

 Step 1: Evaluate Your Business Needs

-Identifying your banking needs and goals, depending on how your business operates, can help you narrow down the features you’re most looking for in a business bank.
+Identifying your business banking needs and goals can help you narrow down the features you’re most looking for in a business bank.
 Here are a few examples:

-- Sole proprietorships and contractors could benefit from account integrations and tech tools that reduce manual workload
+- Sole proprietorships and contractors could benefit from account integrations and tech tools that reduce manual workload; read our guide on how to open a sole proprietorship bank account if you need assistance.

-- Businesses with international clients may benefit from low fees on international wire transfers
+- Businesses with international clients may benefit from low fees on international wire transfers; consider one of our best international business banks when choosing a provider.

 Step 2: Identify Important Factors

-After you’ve evaluated your business’s needs, identify which business banking features can help accommodate your situation and goals.
-The factors that will most affect your business banking experience include banking products and services offered, network size and availability, fees, interest rates, account scalability, reliability of digital banking platforms, industry experience, and account integrations.
+When considering what to look for in a bank for small business, identify which business banking features are critical to your current and future business plans.
+Factors that affect your business banking experience include banking products and services offered, network size and availability, fees, interest rates, account scalability, reliability of digital banking platforms, industry experience, and account integrations.

 Financial Products & Services

 Find out the types of bank accounts and loan options being offered by the bank.
-While some banks have multiple account options for businesses, many providers—especially digital-only providers—don’t offer a complete range of business banking products.
+While traditional banks typically have multiple account options and a wide range of products and services for businesses, online-only banks don’t always offer full-service banking.
 If you’d rather keep all your banking transactions in one bank, you need to ensure that the bank offers all the products and services that you may need, including:

 - Business checking accounts

-- Business savings accounts (including money market accounts and certificates of deposit)
+- Business savings accounts, including money market accounts and certificates of deposit (CDs)

 - Business loan options